ExplodingBug4/OhloneHacks2020/README.md

     -Resizing issues due to different window sizes -Ambitious ideas that required javascript and none of us know ->Scratched a lot of ideas
+    -Included a picture of our initial design before coding
+        >Scratched test/game idea due to javascript